fnds/fnds.github.io/quotes.md

 To learn who rules over you, simply find out who you are not allowed to criticize.
 -- Voltaire

-If you get to engrossed and involved and concerned in regard to things over which you have no control, it will adversely affect the things over which you have control.
+If you get too engrossed and involved and concerned in regard to things over which you have no control, it will adversely affect the things over which you have control.
 -- John Wooden